oneeve8/kobble-data/content/Githubsupport.md

 You can add GitHub support with an in app purchase.

 [here you say that GitHub support costs money.
 Someone not familiar with GitHub might think that GitHub costs money.
-Someone familiar with GitHub is going to know that ]
+Someone familiar with GitHub is going to know that a public GitHub account is free and be confused about this]

 Just tap the Home button and select the GitHub tab.